REHLIN GRAPHICS FINE ART

 O

-ver the years, Jim has been inspired to paint a variety of sunflower paintings, most recently his Sunflowers &Chipmunk Garden.
-This particular one is a tribute to several chipmunks who were responsible for planting the garden beside our backyard fence.
-They scavenged sunflower seeds that fell from our bird feeders and, although not intentionally, occasionally dropped a few as they ran back home.
-Mother Nature took over and we soon had this lovely little garden.
+This particular painting is a tribute to several chipmunks who were responsible for planting the garden beside our backyard fence.
+They scavenged sunflower seeds that fell from our bird feeders and, although not intentionally,

 Picture